fauna-labs/multi-value-array-indexes/README.md

 # Multi-value array indexes

-This repository contains a simple example of building and querying multi-value array indexes.
+This repository contains a simple example of building and querying multi-value array (MVA) indexes.

 ## Resources